solitateppo/ml-engineer/mle5/README.md

     * Download postgresql from [https://www.postgresql.org/download/windows/](https://www.postgresql.org/download/windows/) and install with installer
 3. Create database from 'adult_dump.sql'
 4. Read all data files (`adult.json`, `adult.parquet`,`adult.xml`,`adult1.json`,`adult2.json`) and the database dump into your application (in-memory).
    * Idea is to just read all data into memory, in order to provide it to the algorithm.
 This might be the first integration step in real-life too.
 5. Merge and cleaning your data (remove duplicate rows etc) so that data looks like same as 3. exercice's  adult data
-6. Validate that your datata is correct for algorithme and run your machine learning model (the same model you built in the third exercise) with this dataset
+6. Validate that your datata is correct for algorithm and run your machine learning model (the same model you built in the third exercise) with this dataset

-## Task 2 - Merge data in database (optional)
+## Task 2 - Merge data into database (optional)

 1. Try to move all different data files to database
 2. Merge and clean data in database
-3. Run your model with this data
+3. Read data from database to application and run your model with this data